nodejs/node-gyp/README.md

  This way only works when `node-gyp` is executed by `npm`:
  `$ npm config set [--global] devdir /tmp/.gyp`
  `$ npm i buffertools`
+3. `node-gyp` builtin config file at `/path/to/node-gyp/node-gyp.rc`.
+This is an unchangeable "builtin" configuration file.
+Set fields in INI format here.
+This is primarily for distribution maintainers to override default configs such as `--nodedir` option in a standard and consistent manner.